chenbowen/Region-Filling-and-Object-Removal/README.md

 # Region-Filling-and-Object-Removal

-An image inpainting tool based on the *Exemplar-Based Image Inpainting technique* by Criminisi el al using Python.
+An image inpainting tool based on the *Exemplar-Based Image Inpainting technique* by Criminisi el al, implemented using Python.

 ## Example 1: